mirage335-colossus/ubiquitous_bash/README.md

 * Launching "user" ChRoot as root user has not yet been extensively tested.

+* Shared resource locking (eg. disk images for ChRoot, QEMU, VBox) is handled globally.
+Do NOT attempt to launch a virtual machine with one backend while still open in another.
+Likewise, separate virtual machines should be handled as separate projects.

 * Do NOT add empty functions anywhere, as this will cause the script to crash before doing anything.
 At least include a do-nothing command (ie. /bin/true).

 # Copyright